cameronaziz/interview/readme.md

 > - Did the candidate talk out his methodology?
 ---
 ## Part 4
 It looks done right?
 Do you see any issues?
-Talk one of them out and we will fix it now.
+Talk one of them out and we will fix one now.
 > ### Solution
 > If they are struggling with issues to solve, suggest the issues below.\
 > *Do not expect the candidate to find these specific problems*